-In the days when Rubik cubes were new on the market and I had not seen a Rubik cube a work colleague of mine gave me a cube.
+When Rubik cubes were new on the market and I had not seen or even heard of Rubik Cubes a work colleague handed me a cube.
 He and his family had given up on it and he thought I might solve it.

 The cube would come out of my desk drawer at every spare moment.
 I slowly realised that certain repeated movements would return some blocks to a same state whilst manipulating the positions or rotational positions of other blocks.
-I wrote down the patterns of movements I made and recorded the changes they made.
-None of that was easy when your start position is scrambled and I have to confess I did on occasion take the cube apart and reassemble it in a completed state.
+I wrote down the patterns of movements I made and the changes they made.
+None of that is easy when your start position is scrambled.
+I have to confess I did on occasion take the cube apart and reassemble it in a completed state.

-Eventually I put together a solution.
-It was like that shown below and a lengthy process when compared to solve methods derived by others and now available on the internet.
-But it worked and unlike modern solutions it was based on just two move sequences or algorithms, as you might call them.
-You do not have to learn several algorithms as per other solutions I provide in the menu.
+Eventually I put together a solution as per that shown below.
+It was a lengthy process when compared to solve processes since derived by others.
+But it worked and unlike modern solutions it was based on just two move sequences or algorithms, as they are often called.

 I am no Rubik cube speed merchant but I can scramble a cube and comfortably solve it while the TV adverts are on – using any one of the methods described – not very fast I know but my brain and hands no longer work as they once did.